gearbot/GearBot/docs/Guides/prefix.md

 #**Prefix**
-GearBots default prefix is ``!`` but this is one used by many bots, if you have any other bots that also reply to this you can give GearBot a new prefix (if you are a lvl 3 (admin) person, see the [Advanced permissions guide](permissions.md))!
+GearBots default prefix is ``!`` but this is one used by many bots, if you have any other bots that also reply to this you can give GearBot a new prefix (if you are a lvl 3 (admin) person, see the [permissions guide](basic_permissions.md))!
 It will also respond to you mentioning him (``@GearBot#7326``) instead of using ``!`` regardless of his configured server prefix.

 Anyways, here's the command, just replace ``<prefix>`` with what you want GearBot to respond to (unless you want GearBot to respond to ``<prefix>``, if so that's fine, don't replace it):